rabatr/bikecasestudy/README.md

 > by Rahul Batra

 ## General Information
 Objective of the project is to develop a linear regression model to predict the demand of shared bikes based on the various variables provided.
+Also, highligh which variables are having a significant impact in predicting the demand.
+Lastly, quantity how well these variables describe the bike demands.

 ## Conclusions